Vaughn Grissom Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 17th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Mets pitching staff ranks 13th in MLB.

-- The Mets have a 4.30 team ERA that ranks 16th across all league pitching staffs.
+- The Mets have a 4.36 team ERA that ranks 17th among all league pitching staffs.

-- Mets pitchers combine to give up 37 total home runs at a clip of 1.4 per game (third-most in the league).
+- Mets pitchers combine to give up 38 total home runs at a clip of 1.4 per game (to rank 22nd in the league).

-- Peterson makes the start for the Mets, his sixth of the season.
-He is 1-3 with a 7.36 ERA and 30 strikeouts through 25 2/3 innings pitched.
+- The Mets will send Megill (3-1) out for his sixth start of the season.
+He is 3-1 with a 3.96 ERA and 19 strikeouts through 25 2/3 innings pitched.

-- The left-hander last appeared in relief on Thursday, when he tossed 2/3 innings against the Washington Nationals while giving up hits.
+- His last appearance came on Sunday, April 23 against the San Francisco Giants, when the right-hander tossed four innings, surrendering four earned runs while giving up six hits.

-- In five games this season, the 27-year-old has an ERA of 7.36, with 10.5 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- In five games this season, the 27-year-old has put up an ERA of 3.96, with 6.8 strikeouts per nine innings.
+Opponents are hitting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.